Why you want to stop early

 Raise the cap when the code is ambiguous, security-sensitive, or touches subtle state:

-Past 7 rounds, the MAD paper's finding about degradation starts to bite.
-We do not recommend going higher.
-If your debate is still unresolved at round 7, the models are disagreeing about something genuinely ambiguous, and you want a human to look at it, not another round.
+Past 7 rounds, the MAD paper's finding about degradation bites hard.
+Don't go higher.
+If your debate is still unresolved at round 7, the models are disagreeing about something genuinely ambiguous — you want a human to look at it, not another round.

 The separate question of per-provider timeout

 Max rounds and per-provider timeout are different controls for different failure modes.
-Both matter for total latency; they are not interchangeable.
+Both affect total latency.
+They are not interchangeable.

-Max rounds bounds the number of debate passes end-to-end.
-A lower cap means a shorter debate and a faster result.
+Max rounds caps the number of debate passes end-to-end.
+A lower cap means a shorter debate.
 The adaptive early break can fire earlier, but never after the cap.

 The interaction matters.
-A round doesn't complete until the slowest provider finishes or times out.
-A 120-second timeout on a 5-round debate means worst-case wall-clock is roughly 10 minutes before counting moderator synthesis — though in practice most rounds complete in under 30 seconds because streaming starts immediately.
+A round doesn't finish until the slowest provider finishes or times out.
+A 120-second timeout on a 5-round debate means worst-case wall-clock is roughly 10 minutes before moderator synthesis — though in practice most rounds finish in under 30 seconds because streaming starts right away.

-If you're latency-sensitive, pull both levers: lower max rounds and lower the per-provider timeout.
-If you're quality-sensitive, keep rounds at 5+ and keep the timeout high enough that slow providers aren't dropped.
+If you're latency-sensitive, pull both levers.
+Lower max rounds and lower the per-provider timeout.
+If you're quality-sensitive, keep rounds at 5+ and keep the timeout high enough that slow providers don't get dropped.

 Key takeaways

-• The MAD paper (Liang et al., 2023) shows debate quality peaks at 2-4 rounds and degrades past that.
-Forced rounds past convergence invent disagreements that aren't real.
+• The MAD paper (Liang et al., 2023) observed convergence in 2-4 rounds.
+Forced rounds past that point invent disagreements that aren't real.

 • Joint Chiefs detects convergence with a cheap title-similarity heuristic between rounds.
-It is right often enough to justify the cost savings.
+Runs in milliseconds.
+Right often enough to justify the savings.

-• The heuristic has known limits: titles can diverge while substance converges, and vice versa.
-Both edge cases are documented; an embedding-based replacement is on the roadmap.
+• The heuristic has known limits.
+Titles can diverge while substance converges, and vice versa.
+Both cases are documented.
+Embedding-based replacement is on the roadmap.

 • Max rounds and per-provider timeout are separate controls.
-Max rounds bounds the debate length; timeout bounds a single model call.
-Both affect latency differently.
+Max rounds caps the debate length.
+Timeout caps a single model call.
+Different failure modes.

 Frequently asked questions